morevna6/Amoc-Research-Program/PROJECT_STATUS.md

 ## Current Position

-The AMOC Research Program is currently establishing its philosophical and methodological foundations before beginning scientific analysis.
+The AMOC Research Program is currently establishing its project philosophy before proceeding to scientific methodology, literature management, foundational Earth-system study, or computational analysis.

 The project is still within: